czapek1337/linux-mlibc/README.md

 - `xbstrap init ..` - substitute `..` with an absoltue path if your system root isn't in the source tree
 - `xbstrap install -u --all` to build everything, which currently is just the cross toolchain, mlibc and bash

-To test it you can chroot into the `system-root` directory under the system root directory you created.
-Make sure to also mount all stuff like /dev, /proc, /sys and so on.
+To test it I have created a small script (`misc/chroot.sh`) that will create all the necessary directories and mount all virtual kernel file systems like /dev, /sys, /proc in their right places and chroot into your shiny new mlibc Linux :^) The script takes a single argument, which is the path to the system root directory you created in the beginning.